microsoft/wpa/.github/playbook_intro.md

 #### Span of Control

-Moving an employee from an IC to a Manager typically 'costs' 6-8 collaboration hoursly weekly.
+Moving an employee from an IC to a Manager typically 'costs' 6-8 collaboration hours weekly.
 Optimizing the organizational structure can save many hours of weekly collaboration across the organization.
 One view is to produce a two-by-two matrix of `Layer` vs `NumberOfDirectReports`, visualizing the values as Collaboration Hours.
 An example might be:
 ```R
 library(wpa)
 library(dplyr)